HorningGit/Rayquaza_Resources/tools/admin/systemd.md

 ## :white_circle: *Systemd*
 <!-- systemd Process -->
 ##### :small_orange_diamond: What is systemd?
-Systemd is a collection of programs, daemons, libraries, technologies, and kernel components.
-When run as first process on boot (as PID 1), it acts as init system that brings up and maintains userspace services.
-Separate instances are started for logged-in users to start their services. **Systemd** also supports dependecy management and also has comprehensive logging features.
-The file */sbin/init* now points to */lib/systemd/systemd* while using systemd as an init daemon.<br /><br />
+**Systemd** is a collection of programs, daemons, libraries, technologies, and kernel components.
+When ran as the first process on boot (PID 1), it acts as the init daemon that brings up and maintains system services.
+Separate instances are started for logged-in users to start their services. **Systemd** also supports dependency management, and also has comprehensive logging features.
+The file */sbin/init* will now points to */lib/systemd/systemd* while using systemd as an init daemon.

 <!--Components-->
 ###### Systemd Components